 {% endarchiveList %}

-This code will retrieve the 10 most recently published articles and display their titles and links one by one.
-If the list is empty,{% empty %}a friendly prompt message will be displayed.
+This code will retrieve the most recently published 10 articles and display their titles and links one by one.
+If the list is empty,{% empty %}a friendly prompt will be displayed.

 Get loop count:forloop.Counter

-To make the list more organized, we often need to add numbers to each list item.
-In AnQiCMS'sforin the loop,forloop.CounterThis variable can be very useful.
-It returns the current number of iterations, and it starts counting from1.
+To make the list more organized, we often need to add a serial number to each list item.
+In AnQiCMS'sforthe loop,forloop.CounterThis variable can be put to good use.
+It will return the current loop count and it is from1and counting.

 For example, we want to add a serial number to each article: